Aging changes in the heart and blood vessels

-- Arteriosclerosis (hardening of the arteries) is very common.
-Fatty plaque deposits inside the blood vessels cause them to narrow and totally block blood vessels.
+- Atherosclerosis (hardening of the arteries) is very common.
+Fatty plaque deposits inside the blood vessels cause them to narrow and may totally block blood vessels.

 - Congestive heart failure is also very common in older people.
 In people older than 75, congestive heart failure occurs 10 times more often than in younger adults.

 - Coronary artery disease is fairly common.
-It is often a result of atherosclerosis.
+It is usually a result of atherosclerosis.